Getting Started

 computer.prompt("Open Firefox and search for 'Anthropic Claude'")

 The prompt() method handles all the agent loop interactions with Claude automatically.
+Make sure you have the anthropic package installed and your ANTHROPIC_API_KEY environment variable set.

 Complete Example